 9. It is a Title of Respect

-Chefs are held in high regard for their knowledge and ability to perform miracles in the kitchen.
-Chefs command respect and often find themselves being asked advice on this recipe, that technique, and anything related to the culinary arts.
-Sharing this knowledge is a great way to make new friends, impress your neighbors, and create opportunities for socializing away from the office.
-A lifetime title never goes away and doesn't require renewal of a license to maintain.
+Chefs are held in high regard for their knowledge and ability to perform tasty miracles in the kitchen.
+Chefs command respect, and often find themselves being asked advice on this recipe, that technique, and anything related to the culinary arts.
+The useful culinary skills you could learn could impress your next date, have everyone talking at the family potluck, or provide the opportunity to host that dinner party you've always dreamed of.

 Do you feel called to be a chef?
 If you want to earn an Associate of Applied Science in Culinary Arts, ECPI University's Culinary Institute of Virginia offers this degree program at an accelerated rate.
 For more information about this exciting program, connect with a knowledgeable admissions advisor today.